gguo78/dp-rag/documents/report.md

 # Evaluation

-The DP-RAG algorithm, was tested on synthetic documents avaible on Huggingface [huggingface.co/datasets/sarus-tech/medical_dirichlet_phi3](https://huggingface.co/datasets/sarus-tech/medical_dirichlet_phi3).
+The DP-RAG algorithm, was tested on synthetic documents available on Huggingface [huggingface.co/datasets/sarus-tech/medical_dirichlet_phi3](https://huggingface.co/datasets/sarus-tech/medical_dirichlet_phi3).
 The main benefit of using synthetic data is to make sure the LLM used does not *know* anything about the data a priori.

 Here are a few examples documents (check the link above for more examples):